Whether you’re going to a music festival or a food festival, in the UK or abroad, we explain what insurance you need if anything goes wrong.

 Insurance for festivals in the UK

-You might not consider travel insurance if you’re staying in the country, but having insurance for UK holidays or festivals is still sensible.
+You might not think about travel insurance if you’re staying in the country, but having insurance for UK holidays or festivals is still sensible.

 You don’t need cover for medical expenses in the UK (apart from the Channel Islands, where there’s no NHS for UK citizens).
-Still, other aspects of travel insurance policies can be helpful.
+But, other aspects of travel insurance policies can be helpful.

 You must travel more than 25 miles from your home address for two or more nights to be eligible for travel insurance in the UK.

-Read our guide on camping in the UK for some extra information about domestic trips.
+Read our guide on camping in the UK for some more handy information on domestic trips.

 Festival cancellation cover

-If the event is cancelled, you should get the ticket cost back from the event organiser.
+If the event is cancelled, you should hopefully get the cost of the ticket back from the event organiser.

-If that isn’t the case and you paid for the ticket on a credit card, Section 75 of the Consumer Credit Act should compensate you for your loss.
+If you don't and you paid for the ticket on a credit card, Section 75 of the Consumer Credit Act should compensate you for your loss.

-You might get the same guarantee with certain debit cards, but this isn’t the law.
+You might get the same guarantee with certain debit cards, but this isn’t the law so you'd need to double check.

 Is my car insured if I take it to a festival?